cmuparlay/parlaylib/datatypes/sequence.md

 > class sequence
 ```

 A **sequence** is a parallel version of `std::vector`.
 It supports the same operations, but performs all initialization, updates, and destruction in parallel.
-Sequences satisfiy the range concept.
-Like `std::vector`, it stores all elements contiguously, and hence it is well defined to operate on pointers to ranges of elements of the sequence.
+Like `std::vector`, it stores all elements contiguously, and hence is a random-access range.
 It optionally supports small-size optimization, where sequences of trivial types that fit inside the sequence object will be stored inline without performing any heap allocations.
 A convenience alias, `short_sequence<T, Allocator>`, is provided, which is equivalent to `sequence<T, Allocator, true>`.

 ## Reference